Nixon (film): Plot

 In 1972, the White House Plumbers break into The Watergate and are subsequently arrested.
 Eighteen months later in December 1973, Richard Nixon's Chief of Staff, Alexander Haig, brings Nixon audio tapes for Nixon to listen to.
 The two men discuss the Watergate scandal and the resulting chaos.
 After discussing the death of J. Edgar Hoover, Nixon uses profanity when discussing John Dean, James McCord, and others involved in Watergate.
 As Haig turns to leave, Nixon asks Haig why he has not been given a pistol to commit suicide like an honorable soldier.

 A majority of the movie is told through flashbacks of Nixon's tapes.
 Nixon starts the taping system, which triggers memories that begin a series of flashbacks within the film.
 The first begins on June 23, 1972, about one week after the break-in, during a meeting with H. R. Haldeman, John Ehrlichman and Dean.
 Ehrlichman and Dean leave, and Nixon speaks the "smoking gun" tape to Haldeman.

-Henry Kissinger plays a major role in the film.
-First, as a respected professor and later as National Security Adviser and Secretary of State.
-Throughout the film, there is a battle with Nixon and his staff over who Kissinger actually is – is he a leaker who only cares about his reputation in the press, or is he a loyal subject who follows the president's orders?
+Henry Kissinger figures prominently in the film, beginning as a respected professor and later as National Security Adviser and Secretary of State.
+Throughout the film, there is a battle with Nixon and his staff over who Kissinger actually is—is he a leaker who only cares about his reputation in the press, or is he a loyal subject who follows the president's orders?
 Although many cabinet members blame Kissinger for the leaks, Nixon cannot turn his back on him.

 While at the height of his political career, Nixon thinks back to childhood and how his parents raised him and his brothers.
 Two of his brothers died of tuberculosis at a young age and this deeply impacted the president.
 The film covers most aspects of Nixon's life and political career and implies that he and his wife abused alcohol and prescription medications.
 Nixon's health problems, including his bout of phlebitis and pneumonia during the Watergate crisis, are also shown; his heavy use of medications is sometimes attributed to these.

-The film also hints at some kind of responsibility, real or imagined, that Nixon felt towards the John F. Kennedy assassination through references to the Bay of Pigs Invasion, the implication being that the mechanisms set into place for the invasion by Nixon during his term as Dwight D. Eisenhower's vice president spiraled out of control to culminate in Kennedy's assassination and, eventually, Watergate.
+The film hints at some kind of responsibility, real or imagined, that Nixon felt towards the John F. Kennedy assassination through references to the Bay of Pigs Invasion, the implication being that the mechanisms set into place for the invasion by Nixon during his 8-year term as Dwight D. Eisenhower's vice president spiraled out of control to culminate in Kennedy's assassination and eventually Watergate.

-The film ends with Nixon's resignation and departure from the lawn of the White House on the helicopter, Marine One.
-Real-life footage of Nixon's state funeral in Yorba Linda, California plays out over the extended end credits, and all living ex-presidents at the time—Gerald Ford, Jimmy Carter, Ronald Reagan, and George H. W. Bush—as well then-president Bill Clinton, are shown in attendance.
+The film ends with Nixon's resignation and departure from the lawn of the White House on the helicopter, Army One.
+Real-life footage of Nixon's state funeral in Yorba Linda, California plays out over the extended end credits, and all living ex-presidents at the time—Gerald Ford, Jimmy Carter, Ronald Reagan, and George H. W. Bush—as well as then-president Bill Clinton, are shown in attendance.